Applies to: Advanced Threat Analytics version 1.9

 Configuring Windows Event Forwarding

 Another way ATA can get your events is by configuring your domain controllers to forward Windows events 4776, 4732, 4733, 4728, 4729, 4756 and 4757 to your ATA Gateway.
 This is especially useful if you don't have a SIEM or if your SIEM is not currently supported by ATA.
-For more information about Windows Event Forwarding in ATA, see Configuring Windows event forwarding.
+To complete your configuration of Windows Event Forwarding in ATA, see Configuring Windows event forwarding.
 This only applies to physical ATA Gateways - not to the ATA Lightweight Gateway.